-On March 31, 2015, the NCUA OIG issued report OIG-15-07 regarding the NCUA's charge card programs.
+On March 31, 2015, the NCUA OIG issued report number OIG-15-07 regarding the NCUA's charge card programs.
 Overall, we determined that the NCUA's three charge card programs posed a low risk of illegal, improper, or erroneous purchases and payments.
 Based upon this assessment, we did not perform an audit of the purchase card or centrally billed travel card programs.
 However, we did perform an audit of the individually billed travel card program.
-Although we noted minimal misuse of the NCUA charge cards, we made two suggestions to NCUA management related to training and management review.